tj-tusharjain/azure-compute-docs/articles/virtual-machines/disks-performance-options.md

 With credit-based bursting, a disk bursts only if it has burst credits accumulated in its credit bucket.
 This model doesn't incur extra charges when the disk bursts.
 For Standard SSDs, credit-based bursting is available for disk sizes E30 and smaller.
 By default, disk bursting is enabled on all new and existing deployments of supported disk sizes.
 For more information, see the [credit-based bursting](/azure/virtual-machines/disk-bursting#credit-based-bursting) section of the disk bursting models article.

+### Caching

+High-scale Azure Virtual Machines that can use premium storage have a multitier caching technology called **BlobCache**. **BlobCache** uses a combination of the host RAM and local SSD for caching.
+This cache is available for Standard HDD, Standard SSD, and Premium SSD managed disks.
+With disk caching enabled, high-scale VMs can achieve levels of performance that exceed the underlying disk performance.
+To learn more, see [Disk caching](premium-storage-performance.md#disk-caching).

 ### Performance plus (preview)

 Enabling performance plus (preview) increases the Input/Output Operations Per Second (IOPS) and throughput limits for Azure Standard SSDs that are 513 GiB and larger.
 Enabling performance plus (preview) improves the experience for workloads that require high IOPS and throughput, such as database and transactional workloads.
 There's no extra charge for enabling performance plus on a disk.
 To learn more about performance plus, see [Preview - Increase IOPS and throughput limits for Azure Premium SSDs and Standard SSD/HDDs](/azure/virtual-machines/disks-enable-performance?tabs=azure-cli).

 ## Standard HDD

+### Caching

+High-scale Azure Virtual Machines that can use premium storage have a multitier caching technology called **BlobCache**. **BlobCache** uses a combination of the host RAM and local SSD for caching.
+This cache is available for Standard HDD, Standard SSD, and Premium SSD managed disks.
+With disk caching enabled, high-scale VMs can achieve levels of performance that exceed the underlying disk performance.
+To learn more, see [Disk caching](premium-storage-performance.md#disk-caching).

 ### Performance plus (preview)